-Advisor: Kevin Kruse
+Advisor: Kevin Kruse, Alison Isenberg

-In addition to serving as the student coordinator of the history department’s Public History Initiative, Richard sits on the New Professional and Graduate Student Committee of the National Council on Public History (NCPH) and contributes to the NCPH blog, History@Work.
-He received a B.A. in history from Northeastern Illinois University in 2006, an M.S. in journalism from the University of Illinois at Urbana-Champaign, and an M.A. in history (with a graduate certificate in Public History) from the University of Massachusetts Amherst in 2011.
+In addition to serving as the student coordinator of the history department’s Public History Initiative, Richard sits on the New Professional and Graduate Student Committee of the National Council on Public History and contributes to the NCPH blog, History@Work.
+He received a B.A. in history from Northeastern Illinois University, an M.S. in journalism from the University of Illinois at Urbana-Champaign, and an M.A. in history (with a graduate certificate in Public History) from the University of Massachusetts Amherst.